olimorris/onedarkpro.nvim/README.md

 }
 ```

+> **Note:**
-> **Note:** Currently support for highlighting in Telescope's previewer is unavailable.
+> - Currently support for highlighting in Telescope's previewer is unavailable

-> **Note:** Please see [this issue](https://github.com/olimorris/onedarkpro.nvim/issues/24) for how other users are configuring their theme by filetype
+> - Please see [this issue](https://github.com/olimorris/onedarkpro.nvim/issues/24) for how other users are configuring their theme by filetype

-> **Note:** The excellent [hlargs.nvim](https://github.com/m-demare/hlargs.nvim) plugin allows for greater customisation over arguments definitions and usages
+> - The excellent [hlargs.nvim](https://github.com/m-demare/hlargs.nvim) plugin allows for greater customisation over arguments definitions and usages

 #### Ignoring filetypes and buffer types